ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/data-update-transactions/index.md

 - ### Using Object References (Slower)

-  If you do not provide IDs for the rows, the grid will compare rows using object references.
+  If you do not provide [Row Keys](/row-keys/) for the rows, the grid will compare rows using object references.
 In other words when you provide a transaction with update or remove items, the grid will find those rows using the `===` operator on the data that you previously provided.

   When using object references, note the following: